 Since 2011 NLEN has been functioning primarily on a voluntary basis with limited capacity to do their work.
 NLEN and supporters are campaigning for reinstatement to the Canadian Environment Network and the Newfoundland and Labrador Environment Network.
 YOUR VOICE WILL HELP!
 Send a letter – Click here for the template.

-like its name suggests, the Newfoundland and Labrador Environment Network is the entity that connects organizations and people with interests in the environment. it’s a registered charity that was formed in 1996 to advance environmental education and advocacy, and to be a hub through which organizations can work together.
+As its name suggests, the Newfoundland and Labrador Environment Network is the entity that connects organizations and people with interests in the environment. it’s a registered non-profit that was formed in 1996 to advance environmental education and advocacy and to be a hub through which organizations can work together.

-membership is open to non-profit organizations or associations based in Newfoundland and Labrador that hold environmental conservation and protection as an objective and who support the objectives of NLEN. local companies with relevant operations can join as associate members. community and sustainability is essential to NLEN.
-Diana says, “we offer these services for people, the organizations and for the environment, and we need the community to be sustainable. in the near future we would like to get the funding we need to continue to provide our services to environmental organizations in the province. we remain hopeful we will become stronger and continue to help our member groups become stronger as well.”
+Diana says, “We offer these services for people, the organizations and for the environment, and we need the community to be sustainable. in the near future, we would like to get the funding we need to continue to provide our services to environmental organizations in the province. we remain hopeful we will become stronger and continue to help our member groups become stronger as well.”

 Guide to the Good is the social enterprise of thegreenrock.ca ~ Live Sustainably NL Inc.